aaronvera23/aaronvera23/README.md

 - Love building side projects that go nowhere 🤷‍♂️
 - Always looking to connect for a 🍻

-When I'm not coding, you can find me:

-- Trying to convince my dog that the UPS guy is not an intruder 🐶
-- Thinking through plot holes in the MCU 🎥
-- On the eternal quest for the perfect slice of pizza 🍕

-Want to chat code, movies, or anything else?
-Hit me up!
-I'm always happy to nerd out. 🤓

-And yes, I did come up with these puns all by myself.
-I'll be here all week! 🎤

-### Fun Facts

-- I once solved a coding challenge in my sleep 😴 (true story!)
-- My code is so efficient, it once made a quantum computer jealous 🧐
-- I can recite the entire documentation for Laravel from memory 🤯

 ### Let's Connect!

 If you want to chat about code or just geek out over the latest tech trends, feel free to reach out!
 I'm always happy to connect with fellow developers. 😎